AIG-ist-tugraz/WipeOutR/README.md

 This approach has the potential to significantly improve the quality of feature model development and configuration.

-This repository shows the implementation and the evaluation of the **WipeOutR** algorithms, which will be presented at the SPLC 2022 in the paper entitled *WipeOutR: Automated Redundancy Detection for Feature Models*.
+This repository shows the implementation and the evaluation of the **WipeOutR** algorithms, presented at the SPLC 2022 in the paper entitled *WipeOutR: Automated Redundancy Detection for Feature Models*.
 The research community can fully exploit this repository to reproduce the work described in our paper.